suculent/homebridge-plugin-fridge/README.md

 ## Purpose

-This is a plugin for Homebridge, that responds to arbitrary MQTT broker and serves as a Apple HomeKit Sensor
+This is a plugin for Homebridge, that provides virtual Temperature and Humidity sensor using data from specific MQTT channel.

 ## Requirements